Walter Pauk

 Walter Pauk was Cornell University's reading and study center director.
 He was the author of the best-selling How To Study In College.
 Pauk has been lauded as "one of the most influential professors in the field of developmental education and study skills".
 He created Cornell Notes.

 In 1997, Pauk was recognized for his work with the Pearl Anniversary Award by The College Reading and Learning Association.

-Pauk died on December 7, 2019.
+Pauk was born in New Britain, Hartford County, Connecticut, on May 1, 1914 and died on December 7, 2019.